bauwenst/BPE-knockout/README.md

 checkpoints are available on the [HuggingFace Hub](https://huggingface.co/collections/Bauwens/bpe-knockout-660be8a33336a7e1289be624).

 ## HuggingFace compatibility
-If you are used to working with the HuggingFace suite for language modelling and tokenisation, this is your lucky day!
+Are you used to working with the HuggingFace suite for language modelling and tokenisation?
+No problem!
 You can incorporate BPE-knockout anywhere you're already using a BPE tokeniser loaded from HuggingFace, with only 2 extra imports and 2 more lines of code.
 For example, if you're using `roberta-base`'s English tokeniser, you would run: